KatalysatorAB/atom-ember-tabs/README.md

 ## Installation

-Find it in the Atom package index:
+Search for "ember-tabs" in `Install packages`.
+You can also find it in the Atom package index:

 [https://atom.io/packages/ember-tabs](https://atom.io/packages/ember-tabs)